-Graduate Program Coordinator, Elementary Education

-Poe 317-F

-Phone: 919-513-2808 Fax: 919-513-0919 sjcarrie@ncsu.edu
+Graduate Program Coordinator, Elementary Education Poe 317-F Phone: 919-513-2808 Fax: 919-513-0919 sjcarrie@ncsu.edu

 Dr. Carrier is responsible for the organizational leadership of graduate programs in Elementary Education.
-She works with faculty and students in the Elementary Learning Sciences Program Area of Study (PAS) to ensure all understand the policies and program guidelines so that every student has a positive educational experience.
+She works with faculty and students in the Elementary Education in Mathematics and Science Program Area of Study (PAS) to ensure all understand the policies and program guidelines so that every student has a positive educational experience.
 Dr. Carrier oversees the review of applications and works with the DGP and Graduate Services Coordinator to process all applications.
 She is the program liaison to the College of Education.